Building Your Future Together – Come Join Our Team!

 If you possess strong communication, analytical, decision making, interpersonal and organizational skills, are detail oriented, have ability to interact with all levels of personnel, good time management skills, ability to multi-task and prioritize to meet business needs, and have human resources experience, you may be just the person we’re looking for as a Human Resources Specialist for Department of Human Resources/Classification and Compensation section.

-This is a professional level job responsible for conducting job analysis, researching, collecting and studying the job specification and all relevant material in order to develop job requirements, screening and ranking devices, and scoring matrices; or changing analytical findings into resolutions and providing written recommendations for job classification/compensation requests.
-Work includes applying and interpreting applicable laws, rules, regulations, policies and procedures.
-An employee in this job provides exceptional service to our customers, which are comprised of Executive, Judicial, Elected and Legislative Branch agencies.
+These casual/seasonal positions will supplement the Department of Human Resources Classification/Compensation staffing and is projected to exist for a period of six months.
+These are professional level jobs responsible for conducting job analysis, researching, collecting and studying the job specification and all relevant material in order to develop job requirements, screening and ranking devices, and scoring matrices or changing analytical findings into resolutions and providing written recommendations for job classification.

 Applicants who do not possess the preferred qualification will still be eligible to compete for this position if job requirements are met.

 - Knowledge of job analysis principles for the purposes of classifying jobs or developing devices to screen and rank applicants.

 Essential functions are fundamental, core functions common to all positions in the class series and are not intended to be an exhaustive list of all job duties for any one position in the class.
 Since class specifications are descriptive and not restrictive, incumbents can complete job duties of similar kind not specifically listed here.